sanssouci-org/sanssouci.python/README.md

 Authors: Laurent Risser and Pierre Neuvial

-## Test the package on synthetic data
+### Test the package on synthetic data

+Here is a simple code you can use to test and get familiar with the *sanssouci* package.
+Other examples are given in the *examples* directory.

 ```
 import sanssouci as sa